What Is EDI?

 The company is usually responsible for operating and supporting their on-premises software, however, they may outsource this to a hosting partner.

 An on-premises EDI solution offers the benefit of enabling a company to implement the required EDI system without having to coordinate with an external partner.
 In certain cases, company regulations dictate that specific data must remain within the company's premises.
-If you choose to utilize an on-premises solution, it is essential to have staff members who possess proficient EDI skills and expertise.
+If you choose to utilize an on-premises solution, it is essential to have staff members who possess proficient EDI experience and skills.

 iPaaS – the best of both worlds